Stephens & Co. Reiterates Summit Materials Inc - (SUM) Overweight Recommendation

 What is the Fund Sentiment?

-There are 587 funds or institutions reporting positions in Summit Materials Inc -.
-This is unchanged over the last quarter.
-Average portfolio weight of all funds dedicated to SUM is 0.31%, an increase of 6.12%.
-Total shares owned by institutions increased in the last three months by 3.36% to 167,621K shares.
-The put/call ratio of SUM is 0.70, indicating a bullish outlook.
+There are 588 funds or institutions reporting positions in Summit Materials Inc -.
+This is a decrease of 1 owner(s) or 0.17% in the last quarter.
+Average portfolio weight of all funds dedicated to SUM is 0.31%, an increase of 5.59%.
+Total shares owned by institutions increased in the last three months by 3.26% to 167,498K shares.
+The put/call ratio of SUM is 0.86, indicating a bullish outlook.

 What are Other Shareholders Doing?